briciingthatlyaSomething I often hear when bumping into new business owners is ‘But my marketing just isn’t working, I don’t know what to do.’

 It’s like throwing spaghetti at a wall, closing your eyes, then getting confused when you don’t know if it slid down the wall and hit the floor or not.

 When you start your business, you just want it to work.
 And you’ve likely got a finite amount of time and money to make it work before you have to go and get that dreaded ‘real job’ again.
 It’s tempting to keep busy, to try everything, to give it your best shot.

 But before you do, start at the start by confirming whether you have a TRAFFIC problem or a CONVERSION problem.

-When it comes down to it, business is all about numbers (It’s about heart and dreams and soul and community and connections and determination too… and it doesn’t have to be contrived or sleazy…) but without your numbers, you’re running blind… remember the spaghetti?.
+When it comes down to it, business is all about numbers (It’s about heart and dreams and soul and community and connections and determination too… and it doesn’t have to be contrived or sleazy…) but without your numbers, at least until you have a solid idea of what marketing strategy actually works for you, you’re running blind… remember the spaghetti?.